 4. Check if you can get financial support

-• Starter’s credit (in Dutch): This is a loan if the amount is less than € 36,762.
+• Starter’s credit (in Dutch): This is a loan if the amount is less than € 44.694.
 You pay interest on this loan, and you may take a maximum of 10 years to repay it.
 Read more about the conditions.

 • Preparation credit (voorbereidingskrediet, in Dutch): This allows you to declare costs incurred during your preparation.
 For example, for visiting business events or recruiting customers.

-• Reimbursements (vergoedingen, in Dutch): Suppose you need help or devices when you start.
+• Reimbursements (vergoedingen, in Dutch): Suppose you need tools or devices when you start.
 For example, adjustments in your car or an adapted office chair.
 Then you can receive a reimbursement or scheme from the UWV.

 • Other options through UWV (in Dutch): Once you have started your business, you may be able to supplement your income.
 This is possible for a maximum of the first 4 years of your entrepreneurship.

-5. Register with KVK and report to the Tax and Customs Administration
+5. Register with KVK

 When starting a business, you must first register your company in the Business Register with the Netherlands Chamber of Commerce.
-They arrange your registration with the Tax Administration.
+They arrange your registration with the Netherlands Tax Administration.
 You will pay tax on the income from your business.

 6. Apply for the starter's deduction in the event of disability